An Irish Museum of Childhood: Recalling Irish childhoods “warts and all”

 Edited from the Irish Times, Friday, August 24, 2018, 06:00

-Day of events in Dún Laoghaire aims to raise awareness about the proposed Museum of Childhood
+Day of events aims to raise awareness about the Museum of Childhood for Ireland.

 Children play in Dublin in June 1955.
-The Museum of Childhood project aims to chronicle Irish childhood “warts and all”.
+The Museum of Childhood Ireland aims to chronicle Irish childhood “warts and all”.
 Photograph Bert Hardy/Picture Post/Hulton Archive/Getty Images

 One of the first books I remember ever becoming passionate about as a child was Ballet Shoes by Noel Streatfeild.
 In the book the three Fossil children would often take the bus along Cromwell Road to the museum, or “save the penny” and walk if it was a fine day, trailing their hands along the railings of the grand houses they passed.